 - Tuesday, May 2––Looking Ahead to Grade 3.
 This event is intended for Grade 2 parents to learn about the year to come.
 It is an opportunity to learn about the curriculum and to meet the teachers.

 Thank you to Fernande Raine and Kelly Darling for putting together a wonderful and fun evening for parents, faculty and staff to gather last Friday!

 * * * * * * * * * *

 Faculty Appreciation Planning & Raffle Solicitation

-Perhaps you prefer to donate money for the purchase of additional items?
+If you prefer to donate money for the purchase of additional items: